wultra/activation-spawn-apple-release/docs/Readme.md

 # Wultra Activation Spawn for Apple platform

+This library provides features that can:

+-  Install another application
-This library provides features that can install another application and activate its [PowerAuth](https://powerauth.com) instance from another activated application without an onboarding process.
+-  Activate its [PowerAuth](https://powerauth.com) instance from another activated application without an onboarding process __(optional feature)__.

 ## Read next